Executive Leadership Team

 Executive Director, Community Based Family Services

 Timothy Snowden is currently the Executive Director for the Community Based Family Services line of service and has been involved in child welfare services for the past 29 years.
-He spent 17 years with the Department of Children and Family Services in a variety of titles, staring as an intern and ended his tenure as the Regional Administrator in Chicago.
+He spent 17 years with the Department of Children and Family Services in a variety of titles, starting as an intern and ended his tenure as the Regional Administrator in Chicago.
 Snowden is responsible for community based Youth Services, Behavioral Health and Intact Family stabilizations services.
 Since arriving at OHU, Snowden has served as a Senior Vice President in Chicago/Lake County and most recently as Deputy Director of the CBFS line of service.
 He was the recipient of a Graduate Fellowship and subsequently received his MSW from the University of Illinois after graduating from Hampton University, in Virginia.